seanfisk/personal-chef-repo/config/osx/unautomated.md

   Installed from the Mac App Store.

+* Wunderlist

+  Installed from the Mac App Store.

 * Quicksilver hotkey

   Most of the other preferences are automated, but this one proved difficult.
 For now, it needs to be set manually.
 See the recipe for the gritty details and rationale for the decision not to automate.